 Even when you follow all the steps to get same-day car insurance in California, there are other factors that can still delay activation.
 Here's what to watch for:

-- California Uninsured Motorist History: Any coverage gaps trigger database checks and manual review that will delay your same-day car insurance activation
+- Uninsured Motorist History: Gaps in prior coverage trigger database checks and manual review, delaying same-day activation.

-- California Claims Database Lookups: Multiple claims or recent losses may require manual review an slow down same-day car insurance purchases.
+- Claims Database Lookups: Multiple claims or recent losses can prompt additional review before approval.

 About Mark Fitzpatrick